Interchange FeesHow Rates Get Set & How to Keep Your Costs as Low as Possible

 Interchange Fee

-[noun]/* in • (t)ər • CHānj • fē/
+[noun]/in • (t)ər • CHānj • fē/

-Contemporary retailers—eCommerce merchants in particular—rely heavily on their ability to accept customer payment cards.
-That ability comes with a few drawbacks, though.
+eCommerce merchants rely almost entirely on their ability to accept customer payment cards.
+That comes with a few drawbacks, though.
 Each credit card transaction is accompanied by fees payable to different entities involved in the payment chain.
+The responsibility for covering these costs will fall mainly to you.

 Factors that Influence Interchange Fees

-Each card network maintains its own interchange rates.
+Each card network sets its own interchange rates.
 These are traditionally updated twice a year (April and October).
 Detailed information regarding the current interchange rates and fees for Visa and Mastercard are available online.

 Interchange fees are usually calculated as a percentage of the sale, plus a fixed fee.
-For example, 1.80% + $0.10.
+For example, 1.8% + $0.10.
 This ensures the relevant parties receive the optimal payment, even if the original transaction was for a high or low dollar amount.

 Processing Method